Emily Caroline Chandler Hodgin: Career

 In 1867, after marriage, she settled in Richmond, Indiana where she served as principal of a ward school, 1867–68, and also taught at a private school in Marion, Indiana.
 In 1872, she removed to Terre Haute, Indiana, where for many years her husband was a teacher in the State Normal School.

 It was in Terre Haute that Hodgin entered the field of work that thereafter chiefly occupied her time and thought.
 She was one of the leaders in the temperance crusade in the city, and was a delegate to the First Woman's National Temperance Convention in Cleveland, Ohio, in 1874, where the crusading spirit was crystallized by the organization of the WCTU.
 After that, she began the work of organizing the forces in neighboring parts of the State.
 In 1878, the strain upon her induced nervous exhaustion, from which she found relief by a six-months retirement in the Jackson Sanatorium in Dansville, Livingston County, New York.

 In 1883, she returned to Richmond, and devoted much of her time to furthering the work of the WCTU.
 She was president of the WCTU in her own county, was secretary of the State Suffrage Association, and was one of the trustees of the Hadley Industrial Home for the education of poor girls.
-In addition to these lines of work, she received, in 1886, the Chautauqua diploma for a four-years course of study (1881–1885).
+In addition to these lines of work, she received, in 1886, the Chautauqua diploma for a four-year course of study (1881–1885).
 In 1891–92, she completed a course of biblical and theological study in Earlham College.